 - Foster parents have the first chance to adopt their foster animals or arrange adoptions with qualified, interested parties.
 We encourage foster parents to help find forever homes for their foster babies.

-If you are interested in fostering an animal from one of our locations, please fill out the Foster Parent Application.
+If you are interested in fostering an animal from one of our locations, please fill out the Foster Parent Application at the link below.
 You need be at least 18 years of age or have your parent’s permission and consent to be a foster parent.
 If you have questions about getting involved, contact Kelsie Kelly at firstname.lastname@example.org.